IshaNayal/TrackIt/README.md

 The app sends customized reminders at the end of each class, helping students stay consistent with attendance.
 It also features a task-based calendar where users can write daily tasks, set reminders, and ensure all goals are completed on time — all in one place.

 ✨ Key Highlights

-Smart daily attendance tracking
+1)Smart daily attendance tracking

-Custom notifications after each class
+2)Custom notifications after each class

-Beautiful, user-friendly calendar UI
+3)Beautiful, user-friendly calendar UI

-Add daily tasks with reminders
+4)Add daily tasks with reminders

-Designed for productivity and consistency
+5)Designed for productivity and consistency

-Built with a focus on simplicity, usability, and a smooth mobile experience.
+6)Built with a focus on simplicity, usability, and a smooth mobile experience.